 Specialized: Heavy gaming or multimedia use (such as graphic design or video editing) places more demand on the monitor.
 In order to deliver higher resolutions, faster refresh rates, accurate colors, and other high-end specifications, the monitor is more specialized and expensive.

 An avid gamer may prefer a monitor with a curved screen.
 The structure of a curved gaming monitor offers enhanced viewing angles.
-Samsung offers monitors with various curvature depth; however, these models typically come with a high price tag that makes them impractical for occasional gamers.
+Samsung offers curved gaming monitors with various curvature depths.
+However, this curvature typically comes with a high price tag that makes these monitors impractical for occasional gamers.

 Despite the extra cost, Samsung has a large range of high-end gaming monitors of different sizes, so it's likely you can find something affordable.